woodrush/lambdacraft/README.md

 ```

 Which is a lambda calculus term that takes a [Church-encoded](https://en.wikipedia.org/wiki/Church_encoding) number and return its factorial.
+Here, `defrec-lazy` is a LambdaCraft macro that makes use of the [Y combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator) for self-recursion.
 The source code is available as [example.cl](./example.cl).